-A Winback flow is a series of emails sent to customers who previously engaged with your brand, but have not interacted with you for a certain period of time.
-This flow is an essential part of customer retention and lifecycle marketing, and not having one is leaving money on the table.
+Learn how to create a series of emails sent to customers who previously engaged with your brand, but have not interacted with you for a certain period of time.
+A winback flow is an essential part of customer retention and lifecycle marketing, and not having one is leaving money on the table.
 On average, it is five times more expensive to acquire a new customer than it is to retain existing customers and encourage repeat orders.

-Before you begin creating your Winback flow, you should understand the typical buying cycle for your customers.
-With Klaviyo's predictive analytics feature, you can easily get this information for customer segments.
+Before you begin creating your winback flow, you should understand the typical buying cycle for your customers.
+If you meet the qualifications for Klaviyo's predictive analytics feature, you can easily get this information for customer segments.

-If predictive analytics is not yet available for your customer profiles, start to get into the mindset of your customers by asking yourself the following questions:
+If predictive analytics is not yet available for your customer profiles, get into the mindset of your customers by asking yourself the following questions:

 - When would you want to order next?

 - When would you need more of the product?